-In addition to the class-balanced sampling, we also experimented with three additional balancing strategies. \emph{Class weighting} assigns weights inversely proportional to the square root of the per-class point count when computing the (semantic) segmentation loss, such that classes that are rare within a given sample receive higher weights. \emph{Height weighting} assigns higher weights to low points (small $z$-coordinate), to reflect the uneven scan density along the vertical.
+In addition to the class-balanced sampling, we also experimented with three additional balancing strategies, in order to determine and adopt the most effective strategy. \emph{Class weighting} assigns weights inversely proportional to the square root of the per-class point count when computing the (semantic) segmentation loss, such that classes that are rare within a given sample receive higher weights. \emph{Height weighting} assigns higher weights to low points (small $z$-coordinate), to reflect the uneven scan density along the vertical.
 The height values are normalized by their mean and the weight is inversely proportional to the logarithm of that height.
 Finally, for more balanced sampling across different regions, we test a \emph{region weighting} scheme, where each geographic region is assigned a sampling probability, calculated from the region-wide class frequencies with the same inverse square root scheme as for class balancing.

 For each sampled cylinder region, various data augmentation techniques are applied during training: additive Gaussian random noise on the point coordinates (jittering), random rotations around the cylinder axis, random anisotropic scaling by factors $s\in[0.9,1.1]$, and random reflection along the $y$-axis.
-In addition, dropout is implemented for all input points: for every training sample, an unbiased coin flip (50\% probability) decides whether to apply dropout; if yes, then 40\% of the points in the sample are randomly discarded.
+In addition, a subsampling strategy is implemented for all input points: for every training sample, an unbiased coin flip (50\% probability) decides whether to apply subsampling; if yes, then 40\% of the points in the sample are randomly discarded.
 That procedure aims to boost robustness against occlusions and missing points, especially for parts obscured by foliage and for the part near the ground, which tends to be sparser in ALS point clouds.
-Moreover, we apply random elastic deformation to enhance the representation of curved tree stems.
+Moreover, \replaced[id=R1]{elastic deformation is applied, with the aim to enhance the recognition of curved tree stems.